ruthwang23/TSWDPortfolio/finalProject2.md

 ## User research
 ### Protocol
-My primary target audience is residents of Pittsburgh.
+My primary target audience is adult residents of Pittsburgh.
+This includes everyone, from 1-year Master's students to 7th generation Yinzers.
 A few secondary audiences are policy/decision-makers in Pittsburgh and residents and policy/decision-makers at the county and state levels.

 #### Goals & General questions that will help achieve those goals
 __Evaluate storyline__ Does my order of information (my story arc) make sense to readers?